First impressions dictate our decision-making process on a daily basis.

 - How to start a business

-Now, let’s take one of those examples and make it better.
-We can do that by adding 2 things:
+Now, let’s take one of those examples and make them better by adding two things:

-Let’s take “How to get rid of bed bugs.”
+Let’s take “How to get rid of bed bugs” as our example.

-If you’re providing a solution that takes 12 minutes, for example, then let’s revise our headline to say: “How To Get Rid of Those Nasty Bed Bugs, Eliminate Your Fear, and Get a Peaceful Night’s Sleep in Just 12 Minutes Flat!”
+If you’re providing a solution that takes 12 minutes, for example, then let’s revise our headline to say, “How To Get Rid Of Bed Bugs (& Sleep Well) In Just 12 Minutes."

 Now we’re speaking directly to our prospect’s emotions.